pleonova/pleonova.github.io/_posts/2018-08-21-jd-classification.md

 ---

 ## Overview
-Being a data practioner, I often get asked the question of *What is the difference between a data scientist and a data analyst?* Though I could answer this question empirically, I decided to take a data-driven approach and build a model to identify the distinction between this two roles.
+Being a data practioner, I often get asked the question of *What is the difference between a data scientist and a data analyst?* Though I usually answer this question empirically, I decided to take a data-driven approach and build a model to more systemtically identify the distinction between these two roles.
 What I ended up doing was collecting job descriptions for data scientist and data analyst roles posted by the big tech companies in Silicon Valley and training a model on a subset to see if I could accurately predict the remaining titles from just the job descriptions.

 ## Results
 I ended up training a Multinomial Naives Bayes model to predict the job titles which had a **ROC AUC of 88%**.
 Unsurprisingly, the top key words/phrases for data scientist were: *machine learning*, *models*, *algorithms* while that for data analysts were: *reports*, *dashboards*, and *excel*.